DeSpace-Community/docs.despace-qf.com/source/fundrasing-the-game.md

 # THE MORE YOU SPEND THE MORE YOU SUPPORT DESPACE!

 # TO JOIN THE GAME START SPEND MONEY ON DESPACE!

+# THE EASIEST WAY - MAKE [DONATION ON GIVETH](https://giveth.io/project/despace-qf-regenerative-space-exploration?tab=updates)

+*PS It's totally fine if you can't afford to play this game, we will hold more rounds later*